-The Value Test for Polymorphic Generalization
+The Wright-Felleisen Value Test for Polymorphic Generalization

 Define a syntactic value as either a program variable or a data value (value in the operational semantics).
+Rationale: splitting let bindings must preserve semantics of the let body.
 Then the type of a variable introduced in a let construction can be generalized (the close operation in our let-poly rule) if and only if the right hand side of the definition is a value.
 Why does this work?
-It is based on the idea that polymorphism only works when the value of a variable can be transparently copied (which is not true in our counterexample).
-Data values can be copied.
+It is based on the idea that polymorphism only works when the value of a variable can be transparently copied (which is not true in our counterexample) in the replicated bindings.
+Expressions that mean exactly the same data values can be copied.
 But computations (which generally produce new results) cannot.